Venezuela & Uruguay Issue Travel Warnings Following Mass Shootings In The U.S.

-All eyes are on the United States after a violent weekend that included mass shootings in both El Paso, Texas and Dayton, Ohio claimed the lives of 31 people.
+All eyes are on the United States after a violent weekend that included mass shootings in both El Paso, Texas and Dayton, Ohio that claimed the lives of 31 people.

-According to CNN, multiple countries including Venezuela and Uruguay kicked off the week by issuing travel advisories that warned their residents to use cautious when traveling to the U.S.
+According to CNN, multiple countries, including Venezuela and Uruguay, kicked off the week by issuing travel advisories that warned their residents to use caution when traveling to the U.S.

 Venezuela

-On Monday, the Venezuelan government issued a press release that encouraged their citizens to consider postponing any planned trips to the United States because of the “recent acts of violence.”
+On Monday, the Venezuelan government issued a press release that encouraged their citizens to consider postponing any planned trips to the United States because of the recent “acts of violence.”

 “It is especially advisable to avoid places where large crowds occur.
 In particular, it is recommended not to attend these places with minors,” the press release read.